-Electric bike sales volume Japan 2010-2019
+Electric bike sales volume in Japan 2014-2023

 What makes e-bikes popular?

-While bicycles equipped with self-propulsion systems are considered mopeds in Japan and are, therefore, subject to compliant traffic laws, models using an electric power assisted system to support the pedaling motion fall legally under the category of bicycles.
-Looser regulations for certain types of e-bikes are an additional factor contributing to the success story of electric power assist bicycles in Japan.
+While bicycles equipped with self-propulsion systems are considered mopeds in Japan and are, therefore, subject to compliant traffic laws, models using an electric power-assisted system to support the pedaling motion fall legally under the category of bicycles.
+Looser regulations for certain types of e-bikes are an additional factor contributing to the success story of electric power-assist bicycles in Japan.

 What are the risks of electric bicycles?